Port Curtis Co-operative Dairy Association Ltd Factory: Description

 The butter factory originally housed the laboratory, boiler house, engine room, vacuators and butter processing areas following which it accommodated the milk bottling plant.
 The factory is a large two-storey volume building of concrete frame and infill external wall construction supporting a steel framed roof.
 The building is divided into two bays with corrugated iron gabled roofs.
-Gabled roof clerestoreys running the length of each bay provide natural light and ventilation together with steel framed multipaned centrally pivotting windows in the eastern end elevation.
+Gabled roof clerestoreys running the length of each bay provide natural light and ventilation together with steel framed multipaned centrally pivoting windows in the eastern end elevation.
 A third ventilated gabled roof supported on a steel frame is attached along the northern end of the building providing protection for a receiving/loading area.
 The tops of the clerestoreys are visible from the west above the large concrete framed facade which faces the city and railway line and prominently displays the Port Curtis Co-Operative Dairy name and insignia.
 The infill panels are omitted at ground level on western facade providing access to a platform adjacent to which are remains of part of the railway siding.

 The railway siding comprised two tracks which entered the site near the south-eastern end across Young Street.
 These tracks converged at the northern end of the butter stores curving around the northern end of the factory and exiting to the main railway line at the north western end of the site.
 A spur off this siding returned around the factory along its western face.
 Sections of the track survive near the Young Street boundary, at the rear of the butter stores and to the west of the factory.

 The factory office, relocated to the north of the factory from its original location to the west of the siding, is a timber framed building, lowset on stumps with timber top hung sash windows and a flat fibrous cement wall cladding with timber cover strips.
 It has a corrugated iron gambrel roof with eaves extended over the south-west elevation.

 The ice room and store are located to the north east of the factory.
 The ice room is a two-storey, timber framed volume with hipped corrugated iron roof.
 It has timber battens surrounding the base above which the walls are lined with vertical corrugated iron sheeting.
 Adjacent to the ice room is a store room which is a single storey volume with a hipped corrugated fibrous cement roof and wall clad in vertical corrugated fibrous cement sheeting.

 The tin shed is located toward the north eastern end of the site and is a single storey building clad in vertical corrugated fibrous cement sheeting.
 It has a gambrel roof with a ventilated ridge and later metal doors and gablet detailing to its eastern end.